miguelrferreiraf/miguelrferreiraf.github.io/index.md

   - **Version control**
   - **Deploy and hosting** :beers:

+My most important tool is my capability to link different fields of knowledge in a engaging algorithm.

 When I'm not being nerd, I like reading old books (the older the better), playing chess, swimming, going in the youth meeting at church and studying so many mysticism that I feel I'm becoming a wizard...

 ![Bonfire](assets/img/firelight.jpg)